CREATIVE

 LinkedIn: Want the full story, (and a few nice things people have said)?
 It’s all here on LinkedIn.

-Sectors: I’ve worked across B2B, B2C and the third sector — including education, property, arts and culture, central government, science and technology.
+Sectors: I’ve worked across B2B, B2C and the third sector, including education, property, arts and culture, central government, science and technology, finance and law.
 Whether it’s housing and regeneration, healthcare, or national engagement campaigns, I help organisations connect with their audiences in relevant ways.